๐Ÿ’๐ŸฝAlgebraic Combinatorics

 Linear Recurrence Relations

-• General form an=c1an1+c2an2++ckanka_n = c_1 a_{n-1} + c_2 a_{n-2} + \ldots + c_k a_{n-k}—the coefficients cic_i are constants, and the relation is determined by kk previous terms
+• General form: an=c1anโˆ’1+c2anโˆ’2+โ€ฆ+ckanโˆ’ka_n = c_1 a_{n-1} + c_2 a_{n-2} + \ldots + c_k a_{n-k} where the coefficients cic_i are constants

-• Order refers to how many previous terms are used; a second-order recurrence uses an1a_{n-1} and an2a_{n-2}
+• Order refers to how many previous terms are used.
+A second-order recurrence uses anโˆ’1a_{n-1} and anโˆ’2a_{n-2}

 Homogeneous Recurrence Relations

-• No extra terms—the recurrence has the form an=c1an1++ckanka_n = c_1 a_{n-1} + \ldots + c_k a_{n-k} with nothing added on the right side
+A homogeneous recurrence has the form an=c1anโˆ’1+โ€ฆ+ckanโˆ’ka_n = c_1 a_{n-1} + \ldots + c_k a_{n-k} with nothing extra added on the right side.
+The word "homogeneous" just means there's no standalone function of nn tacked on.

 Non-Homogeneous Recurrence Relations

-• Additional function f(n)f(n) appears: an=c1an1++ckank+f(n)a_n = c_1 a_{n-1} + \ldots + c_k a_{n-k} + f(n)
+An additional function f(n)f(n) appears on the right: an=c1anโˆ’1+โ€ฆ+ckanโˆ’k+f(n)a_n = c_1 a_{n-1} + \ldots + c_k a_{n-k} + f(n).

 Simple Patterns: Arithmetic and Geometric Sequences